AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##MAMA - Mesa Adaptive Moving Average
 ### Description
-The MAMA indicator is an automatically adapting moving average whose period length is determined via various complex calculations.
-This indicator originates from publications by John Ehlers and is relatively hard to understand.
-Ehlers calculates cycles for the price movements to determine length and intensity of individual trend phases.
-Based on the length of the cycles, the weighting factor for the moving average can be established in varying ways.
+This automatically adapting moving average has a period length that is determined by means of various complex calculations.
+This complex indicator has its origins in publications by John Ehlers.
+Ehlers calculates cycles for the price movements to determine the length and intensity of single trend phases.
+Working with the length of the cycles, the weighting factor for the moving average can be established in several different ways.

 **FAMA**
-This indicator is a second line that is known as FAMA in various publications.
-This line is similar to the underlying exponential moving average and acts as a trigger line.
+This indicator is a second line – the name FAMA can be found in various publications.
+This line is similar to the underlying exponential moving average and can be used as a trigger line.

 ### Interpretation
 For more concise information, we recommend that you read Ehler’s paper.